Kathryn E. Sieving

 My graduate, undergraduate, and post-doctoral scholars’ interests define the collective interests of my lab.
 Recent bird work in fragmented and/or logged forests occurs in Florida, Brasil, Sumatra, and Sri Lanka.
 The taxonomic breadth of the lab has included the behavioral landscape ecology of insects (dragonflies and bees), primates (Cambodia, Brasil), and mammalian carnivore-prey systems (Chile; domestic dogs preying on a wee deer called Pudu).

-· I will be hiring a full time technician (BSc or MSc level) in late summer 2016 for 9 months to 1.5 years.
-If you have experience in the field and with recording equipment and want to work in Florida/UF at a fun job, let me know.
-Advert to go out soon.
+· I will be hiring a full time technician (BSc or MSc level) in late summer 2016 for 9 months to 2 years.
 Position could lead to grad school in Wildlife Ecology, but require full time tech work first.
 Contact me if interested in woodland birds, aviary work, and bioacoustics!
 Chucao at ufl dot edu.

 · Aaron’s paper was written up in the popular media [link]